mickryley/nostalgia/README.md

 So now you can probably deduce what a page fault is, it’s not an error, its a necessary step in memory management that occurs when the data we wish to access isn’t already cached in physical memory.
 When we try to access that data through the Virtual Table, it returns a cache miss (a page fault exception), and we must then take the time to load it into the RAM.

-Why this is a very slow problem is that these operations are actually handled by the **kernel**, which necessitates switching the CPU from user mode into kernel mode **every tim**e we need to swap pages.
+Why this is a costly problem is that these operations are actually handled by the **kernel**, which necessitates switching the CPU from user mode into kernel mode **every tim**e we need to swap pages.
 The details *why* aren’t particularly worth elaborating on here - suffice to say the Virtual Memory system is actually translated by a physical MMU the CPU communicates through, and there’s no getting away from that on a hardware level.

 </details>
 <details><summary>The Custom Solution!</summary>